-Sector Event Number of Buildings At Risk Estimated Damages
+Sector Event Estimated Damages

 Commercial Facilities 100 Year 3 \$74,911

 Food and Agriculture 100 Year 1 \$2,903

 All Categories 100 Year 4 \$77,814

 The following table provides counts and estimated damages for CIKR buildings across all jurisdictions, by sector, in the plan.
 Because there is a large number of sectors and events, the table is sorted by sector and then by event.